mapcss/atomic-ui-react/transition/README.md

   /** Whether transition lifecycle is completed or not. */
   isCompleted: boolean;

+  /** Non-duplicated token and space transition props
+   * It guarantee that there is no empty string or spaces only
+   * characters.
+   */
+  cleanTransitionProps: Partial<TransitionProps>;

   /** List of currently adapted transition. */
   currentTransitions: Transition[];